-Stephanie joined the Post team as a reporter in 2004.
-Since then she has worked her way through various roles on the magazine and became editor in 2013.
+Stephanie joined the Post team as a reporter in 2004 and held roles including senior reporter, supplements editor and special projects editor before becoming editor in 2013.

-In addition to writing about the insurance industry, Stephanie also has a thing or two to say about it, and is often asked to comment on various areas of the industry on television and radio.
+In addition to writing about the insurance industry, Stephanie also has a thing or two to say about it, has been asked to comment on various areas of the industry on television and radio.

-As editor, Stephanie is also heavily involved in the brand's events and is on he British Insurance Awards judging panel.
+As editor, Stephanie is also heavily involved in the brand's events and is on the British Insurance Awards judging panel.

 Intangible risks affecting businesses could force the insurance market to restructure, says WTW's Aubert